-The California Department of Water Resources (DWR), the lead agency assisting local and regional Groundwater Sustainability Agencies (GSAs) in achieving groundwater sustainability, has engaged the U.S. Geological Survey (USGS) to conduct a broad range of technical activities to support both GSAs and DWR.
+The California Department of Water Resources (DWR) and the State Water Resources Control Board (Water Board) are the two lead state Agencies implementing SGMA.
+The U.S. Geological Survey (USGS) conducts a broad range of technical activities to support the GSAs, DWR, and the Water Board.

-The USGS uses data collection, modeling tools, and scientific analysis to help water resource managers plan for, and assess, hydrologic issues that can cause "undesirable results" associated with groundwater use.
+The USGS uses data collection, modeling tools, and scientific analysis to help water resource managers plan for, and assess, hydrologic issues associated with groundwater use, including the SGMA sustainability indicators.
 This information helps managers understand trends and investigate and predict effects of different groundwater management strategies.

-According to SGMA, local agencies must develop and implement Groundwater Sustainability Plans (GSPs) for managing and using groundwater.
+SGMA requires GSAs to develop and implement Groundwater Sustainability Plans (GSPs) for managing and using groundwater.
 Each GSP must consider the following sustainability indicators:

-Extensive groundwater withdrawals from aquifer systems have caused land subsidence throughout California.
-Land subsidence can damage structures, such as wells, buildings, and highways, and creates problems in the design and operation of facilities for drainage, flood protection, and water conveyance.
-Groundwater-level and land-subsidence monitoring are important to mitigating subsidence and managing future effects.
+Extensive groundwater withdrawals from aquifer systems have caused land subsidence in many California basins.
+Land subsidence can damage structures such as wells, buildings, and highways.
+They also can create problems in the design and operation of facilities for drainage, flood protection, and water conveyance.
+Groundwater-level and land-subsidence monitoring provide the information needed to guide mitigation efforts and management of future effects.

 Seawater intrusion associated with lowering of groundwater levels is an important issue in many of California's coastal groundwater basins.
 Quantifying the rate and extent of seawater intrusion involves understanding the aquifer–ocean interconnection and distinguishing among multiple sources of saline water.

-Determining changes in groundwater quality over time involves systematic monitoring of constituents of concern, coupled with understanding of the dynamics of the groundwater-flow system.
+Determining changes in groundwater quality over time, often associated with changing groundwater levels, involves systematic monitoring of constituents of concern, coupled with understanding of the dynamics of the groundwater-flow system.

-A hydrologic model is a simplified conceptual and computer model used to simulate and predict the movement and use of water.
-It takes into account various or all components of the landscape, aquifer system, and water cycle and provides a framework to organize data, knowledge, and understanding of hydrologic systems.
-Models can provide insights that water-resource managers need to plan effectively for future water demands and to answer scientific and management questions.
+Computational models, including computer simulation, are used to represent hydrologic processes, including the movement and use of water.
+They take into account components of the landscape, aquifer system, and water cycle, and provide a framework to organize data, knowledge, and understanding of hydrologic systems.
+Models can be helpful tools to help water-resource managers plan effectively for future water demands and answer scientific, planning and operational questions.